-The Company's limited partnership interest in a third party sponsored closed-end private fund is not subject to redemption, with distributions to be received through liquidation of underlying investments of the fund.
-The fund has an expected life of eight years at its inception in 2017, which may be extended in one year increments up to two years at the discretion of its general partner, an equity method investee of the Company.
+The Company has remaining unfunded commitment of \$14.5 million to the third party sponsored closed-end private fund at September 30, 2018.
+The Company's limited partnership interest in the fund is not subject to redemption, with distributions to be received through liquidation of underlying investments of the fund.
+The fund has an expected life of eight years from its inception in 2017, which may be extended in one year increments up to two years at the discretion of its general partner, an equity method investee of the Company.

-No secondary market currently exists for shares of the non-traded REITs.
-The Company-sponsored non-traded REITs have each adopted share repurchase programs, which provide for limited share repurchases and such programs may be amended, suspended or terminated at any time at the discretion of their respective Board of Directors.
-Subject to then-existing market conditions, the Company, as sponsor, expects to consider alternatives for providing liquidity to the non-traded REIT shares beginning five years from completion of the offering stage, but with no definitive date by which it must do so.
-In addition, the Company has agreed that its right to have its shares redeemed is subordinated to third party stockholders for so long as its advisory agreements are in effect.
+No secondary market currently exists for shares of the non-traded REIT and the Company does not currently expect to seek liquidity of its shares of the nontraded REIT.
+Subject to then-existing market conditions, the board of directors of the non-traded REIT, along with the Company, as sponsor, expects to consider alternatives for providing liquidity to the non-traded REIT shares beginning five years from completion of the offering stage in January 2016, but with no definitive date by which it must do so.
+In addition, the Company has agreed that any right to have its shares redeemed is subordinated to third party stockholders for so long as its advisory agreement is in effect.